Nova-workshop/workshop-doc/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to workshop nsu's documentation!
+Welcome to Basic Bioinformatics for Genome Assembly and Evolutionary Genomics workshop's documentation!
 ========================================

 Table of Contents